syre-data/tutorials/intermediate/fireworks/README.md

 The `noise_data` variable should now hold a list with two elements.
 But why only two?
 We have six Assets with the `type` **noise-data** -- one in each batch.

-This is how some of Thot's automatic organization works.
 When running a script, it only has access to the Container it's running on and everything below it.
 It can't access anything above it or on the same level.
 (In fancy talk, a Thot project acts as a [**hierarchical database**](/api#hierarchical-database).
 This is what allows us to duplicate tree structures without needing to re-program anything.
-Because we set the `dev_root` of the database to Recipe A, the `noise_data` variable should contain the noise data from both batches of Recipe A. But how can we verify this?
+Because we set the `dev_root` of the database to Recipe A, the `noise_data` variable only contains the noise data from the Recipe A batches.

+Let's verify this.

 #### Accessing metadata
 For each recipe Container, we assigned the `recipe` metadata.
 Let's first ensure that our root Container has the correct metadata assigned to it.
 Run the command